-There's a new activity in Shelton – peddle powered rail rides with Vance Creek Railriders.
+Opening in May for the season in Shelton – peddle powered rail rides with Vance Creek Railriders.
 Pedal the rails on the decommissioned Simpson Logging rail line for a 12-mile round trip work out!
 As you pedal the multi-seat "railrider" along the track you will have the opportunity to see wildlife, old growth and new forests as well as diverse meadows teeming with wild flowers, moss, and ferns.

 #28: Hole in One

 From the award winning Salish Cliffs Golf Club in Kamilche, the scenic well-maintained par 72 course Alderbrook Golf & Yacht Club in Union, the 9-hole course with dual tees above Hoodsport, Lake Cushman Golf Course, to the 27-hole course at LakeLand Village Golf Course in Allyn all offer majestic views of the area.

 #29: Sail Away!

 There is no shortage of accessible and open lakes throughout the area.
 Lake Cushman has plenty of great swimming spots!